 "Our Blessed Mother Mary stands with open arms embracing and welcoming everyone who comes for whatever personal reason they might have," he said.
-Br Levak, who lives a contemplative life under the Christ the King chapel, acknowledged the work of the artists.

 Taking time out at the grotto recently was (L-R) Eugene Goologong, Joshua Osborne-Goldsbrough, Max Rees, Gloria Rees and Fr Trenton van Reesch.